 Step 2.
 Cut the potatoes lengthwise, the skinny way.
 See the tips below for more on how to cut potato wedges.
 Each potato should yield 8 wedges.

 Step 4.
-Place them on a rimmed baking sheet, skin side down, and sprinkle with salt, pepper, and Italian Seasoning.
+Place the potato wedges on a rimmed baking sheet, skin side down, and sprinkle with salt, pepper, and Italian Seasoning.

 Step 5.
-Bake potato wedges in the oven for 25-35 minutes, until the tops and sides begin to brown nicely.
+Bake potato wedges in the oven for 25-35 minutes, until the tops and sides begin to brown nicely and the potatoes are fork-tender.

 Psst!
 Want to kick these potato wedges up a notch?
 Try finishing this recipe with a pinch of finishing salt!
 I love Ava Jane’s Kitchen because it doesn’t have microplastics (gross, right?) and it’s SO GOOD!
 Plus, you can get a bag for FREE!!
 (Get your 8 oz bag of salt on this page. – Just pay shipping)